asyarb/tiny-compose-fns/README.md

 probably already using them too).

-This project exists as an exercise for myself in addition to being an easy to reach for personal use in conjunction with something like `tiny-compose`.
+This project exists as an exercise for myself in addition to being an easy to reach for when I want composeable functions without the overhead of a build step with lodash.

 ## License